 Mr. Macrory has carried out many consulting projects on trade issues.
-For example, in 2003 he advised the People's Bank of China on WTO aspects of banking law reform in a project financed by the Asian Development Bank.
+For example, in 2003 he advised the People’s Bank of China on WTO aspects of banking law reform in a project financed by the Asian Development Bank.
 In 2004 he led a team that provided WTO training to 250 senior Chinese judges in another ADB-financed project.
-He has been advising the Government of Armenia on aspects of Armenia's accession to the WTO, in a project financed by USAID. .
-Mr. Macrory recently designed and ran a series of workshops for different service sectors in Jordan focusing on how they can use international trade agreements to expand exports.
-He has also designed and run workshops on trade negotiation in Botswana, Rwanda, Zambia, and Malawi, and a workshop on safeguards in Zambia.
+He has advised the Government of Armenia on aspects of Armenia’s accession to the WTO, in a project financed by USAID.
+His work on this project focused on the establishment of an effective means of developing and implementing trade policy, with input from all of the stakeholders, including the private sector.
+He has workied on two projects with the Pacific Islands Forum Secretariat, the first in connection with the extension of the Pacific Island Countries Trade Agreement to trade in services, and the second in connection with the negotiation of an Economic Partnership Agreement with the EU.
+He recently assisted the Government of Botswana in its preparation for the negotiation of a services chapter to the free trade provisions of the Southern African Development Community. .
+He recently presented a paper to the Commonwealth Secretariat on Special and Differential Treatment in RTAs and the WTO for smaller and poorer countries.
+A few years ago Mr. Macrory designed and ran a series of workshops for different service sectors in Jordan focusing on how they can use international trade agreements to expand exports.
+He has also designed and run workshops on negotiation of trade agreements in Botswana, Rwanda, Uganda, Zambia, Tanzania, and Malawi, and a workshop on import relief (antidumping, countervailing duties and safeguards) in Zambia.

 M.A.
 Oxford (1962)